ThanhBuiKhacNhat/QueenLess_ML/README.md

 ### Update the new version

-To update to a new version of the project, you run the script:
+To update to a new version of the project, run the script:

 ```bash
 git pull
 ```

-### Final results
+### Final project structure

 The project structure after generating data and training models